Dev Blog - Ships & Warships

 A Highly Customizable and Robust Ship System

-Anything shown in Dev Blogs are currently work in progress and may not be the final result, please consider that if something doesn't look perfect yet <3
+Anything shown in Dev Blogs is currently a work in progress and may not be the final result, please consider that if something doesn't look perfect yet <3

 Ships are broken down into 5 key components.

-The Hull is the base of the ship and will impact a various degree of different aspects including the ship's overall weight capability, as well as extra support for certain accessories.
-The hull also has base stats that impact the direction of the ship itself, whether it being faster, more manueverable, harder to detect or better in naval combat!
-Currently we have 4 different available hulls for the Alpha - Merchant Hull (Focused on carrying capacity), Fishing Hull (Focused on fish carrying capacity), Clipper Hull (Exploration and Maneuverability) & Galleon Hull (Warship).
-While the Hull can point to a direction of the ships ability, it is but a minor part of what the ship's final capability is based on other components chosen.
+The Hull is the base of the ship and will impact various degrees of different aspects, including the ship's overall weight capability, as well as extra support for certain accessories.
+The Hull also has base stats that impact the ship's direction, whether it be faster, more maneuverable, harder to detect, or better in naval combat!
+Currently, we have 4 different available hulls for the Alpha - Merchant Hull (Focused on carrying capacity), Fishing Hull (Focused on fish carrying capacity), Clipper Hull (Exploration and Maneuverability) & Galleon Hull (Warship).
+While the Hull can point to a direction of the ship's ability, it is but a minor part of what the ship's final capability is based on other components chosen.
 Sometimes a Hybrid approach can be incredibly valuable.

 The Auxiliary is a much more unique component to your ship, this attachment is the most diverse of all the possible attachments with a wide range of different options from Extra Cannons, to Reinforced Plating, Nets and Emblems to just name a few.
-Within those options as well there will be a wide range of variations, for example; gryphon cannons, siege cannons, serpent cannons & many more.
-The auxiliary component is one of the main ways for a user to decide the main intent of their ships loadout.
+There will be a wide range of variations within those options, for example; gryphon cannons, siege cannons, serpent cannons & many more.
+The auxiliary component is one of the main ways for a user to decide the main intent of their ship's loadout.

-The Rudder will improve the speed at which your ship can turn and manuever, a critical factor in ship battles, but perhaps less important for a simple merchant or fisherman.
-While a larger rudder will allow you to turn faster, it will come at a cost of extra weight and an overall slower top speed to your ship!
+The Rudder will improve the speed at which your ship can turn and maneuver, a critical factor in ship battles, but perhaps less important for a simple merchant or fisherman.
+While a larger rudder will allow you to turn faster, it will come at the cost of extra weight and an overall slower top speed to your ship!

-One of our teams core beliefs is there should never be a simply right and wrong way to play an MMORPG.
+One of our team's core beliefs is that there should never be a simple right and wrong way to play an MMORPG.
 Everything comes at a cost in the world of Ravendawn.
 Ships are no different.
 You can make the biggest, baddest, largest ship the Ravendawn Oceans have ever seen, rivaled by few in head on head combat!
-However, this will severely limit your ships ability to fish, carry trade goods, two important ways ships help you generate income.
+However, this will severely limit your ship's ability to fish, carry trade goods, two important ways ships help you generate income.